 11. Rotation (Chicago)

-Rotation combines sequential play with point scoring — hit the lowest ball first, but each ball is worth its number.
+Rotation combines sequential play with point scoring.
+You hit the lowest ball first, but each ball is worth its number in points.
 Like 9-ball, you must contact the lowest-numbered ball first on every shot.
-But unlike 9-ball, every legally pocketed ball scores its face value in points.
+But unlike 9-ball, every legally pocketed ball scores its face value.
 With 120 total points available, first to 61 wins.

 Rack: All 15 balls in triangle.
 1-ball at apex, 2 and 3 on back corners, highest balls near the center.
 Break: Must hit the 1-ball first.
 Win condition: Score 61+ points.